 Is this course for you?

-This course suits graduate and junior engineers and related professionals with up to three years of work experience.
+This course suits graduate and junior engineers, and related professionals, with up to 3 years' work experience.

 It's also valuable for people involved in drafting or delivering projects under a contract, including: